mseminatore/cblas/README.md

 Linear Algebra Subprograms) library standard.
 You can find the documentation and reference implementations [here](https://www.netlib.org/blas/).

-The library is currently built and tested on Windows (MSVC and Clang), MacOS, and Ubuntu Linux.
-The library supports multi-threading for performance, however not all functions currently support threading.
-It is a not yet fully realized goal that if advanced SIMD instructions for a platform are available (AVX, AVX2, NEON, FMA) that they will be leveraged.
+The library is built and tested on Windows (MSVC and Clang), MacOS (Clang), and Ubuntu Linux (gcc).
+The library supports SIMD and multi-threading for performance.
+However, not all functions have been optimized to take advantage of these features.
+The primary focus for SIMD and Multi-threading work will be on the level-3 functions, followed by level-2, etc.

+> It is a not yet fully realized goal that, if advanced SIMD instructions for
+> a particular platform are available (AVX, AVX2, NEON, FMA), that they will
+> be leveraged.
+This is a work in progress.

-This project started as a basic implementation of the BLAS routines needed for my [libann](https://www.github.com/mseminatore/ann) neural networking library.
-Curiosity about performance differences evolved the project into an exploration of deep optimization for modern CPU architectures.
+This project started as a basic implementation of the BLAS routines required for my [libann](https://www.github.com/mseminatore/ann) neural networking library.
+Curiosity about performance evolved the project into an exploratory playground for deep optimization for modern CPU architectures.

 If you are curious to learn more about how BLAS-like libraries can be optimized I highly recommend